Home / Blog / Working at Plaid 2026

 One of the most consistent themes across Plaid reviews is the quality and transparency of senior leadership.
 Employees highlight highly accessible and transparent senior leadership as a defining feature of the company.
 In practice, this means company-wide all-hands meetings where leadership shares financials, strategy, and challenges openly.
 It means executives who respond to direct messages and make themselves available for skip-level conversations.
 It means a culture where information defaults to open rather than closed.

-At ~800 employees, Plaid is large enough that this level of transparency requires intentionality โ€” it doesn't happen by accident.
+At roughly 1,300 employees, Plaid is large enough that this level of transparency requires intentionality โ€” it doesn't happen by accident.
 The fact that employees consistently call it out as a strength suggests the company has invested in building the rituals and systems that keep information flowing even as the org grows.

 ๐Ÿ“š A Learning-Oriented Environment